apdingman/apdingman.github.io/content/posts/continuous-delivery-deployment/index.md

 - Unit testing performed via CI
 - Integration testing built into the pipeline
 - Pipeline integrated with ChatOps tool of choice (Teams, Slack, etc.)
-- Well instrumented systems for logs, metrics, and traces.
+- Well instrumented systems for logs, metrics, and traces

 I'm sure a few other ideas might come to your mind.

-The *most critical* characteristic to allow for Continuous deployment is an organizational culture that breaks down silos between technical teams and unites technical teams with their business counterparts.
-A culture based on trust, collaboration, and Continuous improvement are required to facilitate this level of automation in an organization's SDLC.
+The ***most critical*** characteristic to allow for Continuous Deployment is an organizational culture that breaks down silos between technical teams and unites technical teams with their business counterparts.
+A culture based on trust, collaboration, and continuous improvement are required to facilitate this level of automation in an organization's SDLC.

 ## Useful Resources